romange/blog/content/post/gaia_mr.md

 ## Background
 Before I start explaining about GAIA, I would like to explain what MapReduce is for.
-Originally, [it was introduced by Google](https://research.google.com/archive/mapreduce-osdi04.pdf) but then was quickly picked up in the industry and rebranded externally as Hadoop.
+Originally, [it was introduced by Google](https://research.google.com/archive/mapreduce-osdi04.pdf) and then was quickly picked up by the industry and rebranded externally as Hadoop.

 A mapreduce algorithm is a glorified `GroupBy` or `HashJoin` operation from the DB world.
 Its purpose is to go over (big) data (I hate this term!) and transform it in such a way that pieces of information dispersed across different sources could be grouped for further processing.

-One of the big advantages of Mapreduce framework is that it allows a clean separation between low-level mechanics like multi-threading, multi-machine communication, disk-based algorithms, external data structures, efficient I/O optimization, etc - on the one side, and user-provided pipeline logic on the other side.
+One of the big advantages of Mapreduce framework is that it allows clean separation between low-level mechanics like multi-threading, multi-machine communication, disk-based algorithms, external data structures, efficient I/O optimization, etc - on the one side, and user-provided pipeline logic on the other side.
 Another advantage is virtualization of resources that allows the framework to run over multiple CPUs, multiple disks and machines in a way that is semi-transparent to a user.

 In other words, a user may focus on his high-level processing task.